 Before you can start working for a technology staffing firm, you must pass some technical interview rounds.
-I bet you will be nervous, so how can you prepare for a software developer interview?
+I bet you will be nervous, so how can you prepare for a software Engineering Job interview?

-The simplest approach to determine whether you’ve done enough research about the technology staffing firm you’re interviewing with is to consider the following factors:
+The simplest approach to determine whether you’ve done enough research about the firm you’re interviewing with is to consider the following factors:

 Some people write resumes for a living, even some IT & tech staffing agencies have this service.
 And those folks are unlikely to try to build their software to use on their computer.